 Device Vigilance System Additional Guidance: An Update from Our Devices Team

 While much of the medical device industry is focused on MDR, the MDD is still in effect.
-Bronwyn Kelly from our medical devices team has been following the latest developments on MDD and MDR on behalf of our client companies.
+Our medical devices team has been following the latest developments on MDD and MDR on behalf of our client companies.
 In this article she provides an update on the additional guidance issued by the EU Commission regarding the Device Vigilance System as outlined in MEDDEV 2.12-1 rev. 8.

 Update: You will see that some of our comprehensive MDR content that we have created refers to the May 2020 date of application.
 The date of MDR application has moved to May 26th, 2021.
 Articles that were written prior to the delay referenced the earlier date.
 However, articles that you might read that reference the earlier date should be read taking the new date of May 2021 into consideration.
 Read more here.